rclone/rclone/MANUAL.md

 ## rclone cryptcheck

-Cryptcheck checks the integritity of a crypted remote.
+Cryptcheck checks the integrity of a crypted remote.

 ### Synopsis